personal2004/REACT_Formik/README.md

   * FastField
      - FastField in Formik is an optimized version of Field, designed for large forms or expensive validations.
 It minimizes re-renders by updating only when its specific state changes

+4. Edit Function
+   * onclick of edit button take value from api and it is stored in useState in common to both page and set in form {()=>setFormValues(savedvalues)}
+   * on Formik Component use
+     - initialValues={FormValues || initialValues} => here FormValues from api will be null till values from api and if it not null set FormValues otherwise or set initialValues.
+     - enableReinitialize

 # Notes

 ## Top-level-validation